Carlos Santana Player Props: Pirates vs. Reds

 Carlos Santana At The Plate

-- Santana is hitting .261 with six doubles, two home runs and nine walks.
+- Santana has six doubles, two home runs and 10 walks while hitting .254.

-- Santana enters this game on a four-game hitting streak.
-Over the course of his last outings, he's hitting .286.

-- In 18 games played this year, he has hit a homer in two of them.
+- He has gone deep in two of 19 games played this year, and in 2.5% of his plate appearances.

-- Santana has driven in a run in seven games this year (38.9%), including three games with more than one RBI (16.7%).
+- Santana has an RBI in seven of 19 games this season, with multiple RBI in three of them.
 He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.